ChrisGCampbell/gatsby-netlify/src/content/projects/GeorgiaPower/index.md

 show: 'true'
 ---

 Georgia Power main, customer face page.
+Responsible for implementing visual elements that users see and interact with on main customer website